azohra/cruller/lib/bdd/README.md

 ## Running Reports

-In order to create a readable interactive report based on the `json` file created after running the tests, use thee following command.
+In order to create a readable interactive report based on the `json` file created after running the tests, use the following command.

 ```bash
 npm run cruller:report